Dear Republican Party,

 9) I am a workaholic.
 I haven't taken a real vacation since 1998.
 At the age of 14, I spent the summer literally "breaking rocks in the hot sun" for $4.00 an hour.

 10) I believe in self-sufficiency and abhor debt.
 When I was laid off, I didn't collect unemployment insurance, because we didn't need it.
-Even though I have a disability that prevents me from working most jobs, I have never applied for benefits.
 My wife and I have no debt and we paid off a 30-year mortgage in less than 8 years.

-Based on the above, you know that I voted for Mitt Romney yesterday.
+Based on the above, you know that I voted for the GOP yesterday.
 Right?

 1. Fiscal Irresponsibility